wvanderp/notes/free-ideas.md

 ## LLM dyslexia benchmark

-Benchmarks helps moddels improve on certain areas.
-One of the mcould be helping people with dyslexia.
+Benchmarks helps models improve on certain areas.
+One of the could be helping people with dyslexia.

 Some of the tests could be.

-- check against spell check / Grammer check.
+- check against spell check / Grammar check.
   - because LLMs learn from the internet and they spelling is wrong
 - don't propagate spelling errors form the prompt into the respondent
 - don't use long words when asked
 - generate fluffy text with lot of space
-- use the LLM as a spell and Grammer checker
+- use the LLM as a spell and Grammar checker